korbosoft/USRSKIN/README.md

 Client-side customization for individual users' messages

-This theme REQUIRES [Vencord](https://github.com/Vendicated/Vencord) and its ThemeAttributes plugin to function.
+This theme REQUIRES [Vencord](https://github.com/Vendicated/Vencord) and the _ThemeAttributes_ plugin to function.

 # Usage
 ## Installation
-1. Enable the ThemeAttributes plugin in Vencord.
+1. Enable the _ThemeAttributes_ plugin in Vencord.
 2. Add `https://raw.githubusercontent.com/korbosoft/USRSKIN/main/USRSKIN.theme.css` to your online themes.

 ## Customization